 |2 Sales and Marketing Executive||$80,000||$120,000||$140,000|

 Spark Rock Gym has come up with a sound financial plan that will offer guidance on how the business should run to be successful.
 Opening a rock climbing gym will be facilitated by Mulez’s personal savings and two investors.
-In addition, a loan will be secured to help cater for initial costs and expenses.
+In addition, a business plan for bank loan will be secured to help cater for initial costs and expenses.
 Key financial information for the business has been shown in the sections below.

 8.1 Important Assumptions